Scille/parsec-cloud/docs/userguide/new_organization.rst

 been created on a Parsec server.

 The simplest way to do that is to join the `Parsec SAAS service <https://my.parsec.cloud/>`_ and create an organization from there.
-This should provides you with a bootstrap URL in the style ``parsec://saas.parsec.cloud/TestOrg?action=bootstrap_organization&token=e5d61d7eb1d94fd32``.
+This should provides you with an organization bootstrap URL in the style ``parsec://saas.parsec.cloud/TestOrg?action=bootstrap_organization&token=e5d61d7eb1d94fd32``.

 .. note::

-    Another possibility (though more technical) is to host you own Parsec server and create the organization on it using the parsec CLI.
+    Another possibility (though more technical) is to host you own Parsec server and create the organization on it using the Parsec CLI.
     You can read about this in the :ref:`the Hosting server <doc_hosting_server>` part.

 This URL is needed to bootstrap the organization by registering yourself as its first user and device.
-Clicking on the URL should bring up Parsec (starting it if needed) with the following view:
+Clicking on the URL should bring up Parsec client (starting it if needed) with the following view:

 .. image:: organization_bootstrap.gif
     :align: center